spawnmarvel/azure-arm-bash/README.md

 ```
 # Azure 1

-* Make a template in the portal, do not create it, just review and download template and paramter, set adminUsername and adminPassword to null
+* Make a template in the portal, do not create it, just review and download template and parameter
+* Set adminUsername and adminPassword to null
 * adminUsername and adminPassword will be set on deploy
+* Add a parameter in parameters file, add the same parameters in template
+;;;
+"masterPrefixName": {
+            "type": "string",
+            "minLength": 3,
+            "maxLength": 5
+        },
+;;;
+;;;
+"masterPrefixName": {
+            "value": null
+        },
+;;;
 * This deployment needs an existing vnet, since we are creating and connecting the vm to the existing vnet for the simple-vm